Spectral Image Segmentation with Global Appearance Modeling: Background

-The classical application of normalized cuts for image segmentation involves a graph $H$ where the vertices represent the image pixels and the weights reflect both the appearance similarity and distance between pairs pixels.
+The classical application of normalized cuts for image segmentation involves a graph $H$ where the vertices represent the image pixels and the weights reflect simultaneously the appearance similarity and distance between pairs pixels.

 Let $H=(V,E,w)$ be a graph where the vertices $V$ are the pixels in an image and the edges $E$ connect every pair of pixels.
-We use $I(j)$ and $X(j)$ to denote respectively the appearance (such as the brightness or color) and spatial location of pixel $j$.
+We use $I(j)$ and to denote the appearance (such as the brightness or color) of pixel $j$.
+We use $X(j)$ to denote the spatial location of the same pixel.
 Now define,

-The graph $H$ combines two grouping cues in a single weight.\footnote{The graph defined here differs slightly from the one used in \cite{shi2000normalized} because in \cite{shi2000normalized} the weight of an edge is set to 0 if the distance between $i$ and $j$ is above a threshold.} Using the normalized cut criteria, pixels are encouraged to be grouped together if they have similar appearance and are close to each other.
+The graph $H$ combines two grouping cues in a single real valued weight\footnote{The graph defined here differs slightly from the one used in \cite{shi2000normalized} because in \cite{shi2000normalized} the weight of an edge is set to 0 if the distance between $i$ and $j$ is above a threshold.} and shares similarities with bilateral filtering \cite{tomasi1998bilateral}.
+Using the normalized cut criteria, pixels are encouraged to be grouped together if they have similar appearance \emph{and} are close to each other.
 Note, however, that pixels that have similar appearance but are far away are not encouraged to be grouped because the corresponding weight is close to zero.
-Similarly, neighboring pixels that have very different appearance (such as in a textured region) are also not encouraged to be grouped.
+Similarly, neighboring pixels that have very different appearance, such as in a textured region, are also not encouraged to be grouped.